mmaous/mean-app-azure-linux/README.md

 ## About <a name = "about"></a>

-This repo breaks down the process of setting up a MEAN-based web application on a new Azure Linux virtual machine.
+This repo breaks down the process of Building and running a web application with the  a MEAN-based web application on a new Azure Linux virtual machine.

 <!-- ## Getting Started <a name = "getting_started"></a>